Hair Transplant Scabs Not Falling Off (Or Falling Off With Hair?)

 Should I be seeing total disappearance of hair transplant scabs after 3 weeks?

-Persistent scabs beyond this timeframe might indicate that something needs attention.
-While everyone’s healing process varies slightly, seeing scabs persist beyond 3 weeks isn’t typical and should be evaluated by a professional.
+Important to remember: While everyone's healing process varies slightly, seeing scabs persist beyond 3 weeks isn't typical and should be evaluated by a professional.

 Hair transplant scabs falling off with hair?

-Don’t panic if you notice your transplanted hair falling out with the scabs – this is actually a normal part of the healing process for many people.
-The newly implanted hair grafts often shed along with the scabs, but this doesn’t mean the hair transplant failed.
+Don't panic if you notice your transplanted hair falling out with the scabs -- this is actually a normal part of the healing process for many people.
+The newly implanted hair grafts often shed along with the scabs, but this doesn't mean the hair transplant failed.

 This shedding phase is similar to shock loss after hair transplant surgery and is temporary.
 The hair follicles remain safely beneath the surface, preparing to grow new, healthy hair.
 This process is just one step in your hair restoration journey.